-Problems have been reported if the R interpreter was made available through the module load command in addition to installation from conda.
-ESMValTool works fine with either way of installing R, but do not try to use both installation methods at the same time.
-If your ESMValTool conda environment is called esmvaltool and you want to use the R interpreter installed from conda, the path to the R interpreter should end with conda/envs/esmvaltool/bin/R. When the conda environment for ESMValTool is activated, you can check which R interpreter is used by running which R
+Problems have been reported if the R interpreter was made available through the module load command in addition to installation from mamba.
+If your ESMValTool conda environment is called esmvaltool and you want to use the R interpreter installed from mamba, the path to the R interpreter should end with mamba/envs/esmvaltool/bin/R or conda/envs/esmvaltool/bin/R. When the conda environment for ESMValTool is activated, you can check which R interpreter is used by running